pivotal/docs-tap/services-toolkit/how-to-guides/authorize-claim-provisioner-classes.hbs.md

     ```

 The result is that any user who has the `app-operator` role is now not authorized to create claims
-for any of the pre-installed Bitnami services in any namespace on the cluster.
+for any of the Bitnami services in any namespace on the cluster.